 Jenny Toomey is the director of the foundation’s Catalyst Fund, a $50 million, three-year investment to build the field of Public Interest Technology.
 Previously, she led Ford's International Technology and Society Team and the U.S. Internet Freedom team, supporting efforts to preserve the open architecture of the internet and expand access, transparency, innovation, and participation.
 Before that, she was the interim director for the Civic Engagement and Governance program and a senior program officer for Internet Rights.
 She joined the foundation in 2008 as the program officer for Media and Cultural Policy.

-Jenny is a musician and an advocate for musicians.
-She co-managed Simple Machines, an independent record label, which produced more than 70 releases.
-She has also been a composer and performer on 12 CDs and dozens of compilation records and singles and in a musical.
-After closing down Simple Machines, Jenny worked at the Washington Post as a copywriter.
-She also wrote music and technology reviews for the Post, the Village Voice, CNET, and music and technology publications.
+Jenny co-founded the independent record label Simple Machines in the 1990s, which produced more than 70 releases.
+She is also a musician and composer who has performed on 12 albums, dozens of compilation records and singles, and a musical.
+After closing Simple Machines, Jenny was a copywriter at The Washington Post.
+She also wrote music and technology reviews there and for The Village Voice, CNET, SPIN, and other music and technology publications.

-Jenny has advocated for the rights of artists and music lovers on five continents and spoken about music and technology at hundreds of institutions and media outlets.
-She graduated from Georgetown University with an interdisciplinary major in philosophy, English, and women's studies.
+Jenny graduated from Georgetown University with an interdisciplinary major in philosophy, English, and women's studies.